 Yes, you can.
 We recently defended a client accused of harassment via Snapchat, by sending unwanted messages.

-Any online messaging service or social media site can be the source of a criminal harassment charge.
+Any online messaging service, texting, or social media app can be the source of a criminal harassment charge.

 What is a Harassment Order?